JsyTim/VAST_Mini_Challenge_Three/README.md

 Jie Li (Github Name: Artlands): Generated Geojson from shape file using QGIS; Preprocessed the raw data, sorted data by region id and sensor id, aggregated the data in 10 mins and 2 hours to reduce the data size; Revised the time series; Optimized the heatmap.

-Siyuan Jiang (Github Name: JsyTim): Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; The Layout of the website; Created the GIF file.
+Siyuan Jiang (Github Name: JsyTim): Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; Designed and optimized the Layout of the website; Created the GIF file.

 ## Video demo link: